 Applying For An A-2 Visa

-The application process for the A-2 Visa is the exact same as the A-1 Visa application.
-An applicant must possess and submit a diplomatic passport (which only needs to be valid on the date of admission) to either their country’s embassy or consulate, or the USCIS depending upon whether they reside inside or outside the U.S..
+The application process for the A-2 Visa is nearly the exact same as the A-1 Visa application.
+An applicant may be required to possess and submit a diplomatic passport (which only needs to be valid on the date of admission) to either their country’s embassy or consulate, or the USCIS depending upon whether they reside inside or outside the U.S..
 Additionally, some positions may not require a diplomatic passport.